dannieRope/Data_Cleaning_Using_Excels-_Power_Query_Editor2/README.md

 The dataset is downloaded from this [site](https://foresightbi.com.ng/microsoft-power-bi/dirty-data-samples-to-practice-on/)

 ## The Dataset
 Order ID and the Order Date are well structured in column1 and column2 respectively.
-However, the Segment and Ship Mode are on Rows instead of columns.
-They are placed on the first two rows, starting from column2, above the Order ID and Order Date.
+However, the Segment and Ship Mode values are in  Rows instead of columns.
+They are placed in the first two rows, starting from column2, above the Order ID and Order Date.

 Preview of the dataset
 ![The data](https://github.com/dannieRope/Data_Cleaning_Using_Excels-_Power_Query_Editor2/assets/132214828/89c62d71-543e-4413-a2c5-5a2fd62eba98)